wilsonwid/tp/docs/UserGuide.md

 ### Viewing help : `help`

 Shows a message explaning how to access the help page.
+The help page is located at <https://ay2324s2-cs2103t-w08-3.github.io/tp/UserGuide.html>.

 ![help message](images/helpMessage.png)